zcczhang/zcczhang.github.io/_projects/TDA_project.md

 tool: "/images/python.png"
 ---

 This is the project for the capstone course ***MATH 471 Topology*** at Macalester College, discussing the power of topological data analysis for machine learning.
 Due to the time limit, the test for methodology was on the MNIST dataset.
-For more information, please see my project directly or visit [Project Digital Artifact](https://zcczhang.github.io/projects/The-Power-of-Topological-Data-Analysis-for-Machine-Learning.html), [GitHub Repo](https://github.com/zcczhang/TDA-project).(in progress)
+For more information, please see my project directly or visit [Project Digital Artifact](https://zcczhang.github.io/projects/The-Power-of-Topological-Data-Analysis-for-Machine-Learning.html), [GitHub Repo](https://github.com/zcczhang/TDA-project).